coveo/ui-kit/packages/samples/vuejs/README.md

 ```

-If you try to use this component in an html template like the snippet below and then try to use in in the component below it, Vue will not attempt to render it, as it expects onli native html to be passed via the `v-html` directive.
+If you try to use this component in an html template like the snippet below, and then try to use it in the component further below it, Vue will not attempt to render it.
+The reason is that Vue it expects only native HTML to be passed via the `v-html` directive.

 ```html
 <!-- templates/result-template.html -->